SquidDev-CC/plethora/ReadMe.md

 There is pretty comprehensive documentation on [the Plethora website](https://squiddev-cc.github.io/plethora/).
 This contains tutorials, explanations of several fundamental concepts and thoroughly explained examples.

-You can also create a HTML dump of all methods by running the command `\plethora dump out.html`.
+You can also create a HTML dump of all methods by running the command `/plethora dump out.html`.
 When run in a single player world this will save a file in the active directory (normally `.minecraft` or your modpack's folder).
 This documentation is also [available online](http://squiddev-cc.github.io/plethora/methods.html).